 \subsubsection{Validation on canonical primitives}

 We first validate the proposed LFS estimation algorithm on 3D point clouds sampled from canonical primitives.
 We generate canonical primitives for which we know the ground-truth LFS analytically.
 We then measure the error made by our estimation algorithm (without smoothing) and compare it with NormFet \cite{dey2006normal}, which computes the medial axis via constructing the Voronoi diagram.
-More specifically, we sample three primitives (sphere, cone, and ellipsoid) with non-uniform sampling and a small amount of added noise.
+More specifically, we sample three primitives (a sphere, a cone, and an ellipsoid) with non-uniform sampling and a small amount of added noise.
 We measure both the mean absolute error and max absolute error, as recorded in Table \ref{tab-primitive-lfs-cmp}.

 Our experimental results show that our LFS estimation algorithm outperforms NormFet in terms of the mean and maximal absolute errors.
 The experiments highlight the robustness of our algorithm to non-uniform sampling and small amounts of noise.
 NormFet estimates LFS by first constructing the medial axis from the Voronoi diagram, but a good estimation of the medial axis requires a point cloud that is dense and noise-free.
-Recall that we define LFS as the minimum of curvature radius and half of the shape diameter.
+Recall that we define LFS as the minimum of the curvature radius and the shape diameter halved.
 We can thus depict the origin of LFS, as shown in Fig.~\ref{lfs-primitve} (second row).
-Green points depict the points with curvature radius smaller than half of the shape diameter, and orange points depict the other points.
-As expected, the sphere, whose curvature radius equates half of the shape diameter, yields a mixture of green and orange points.
-On the ellipsoid, the two tips correspond to a curvature-based LFS, while the rest is diameter-based.
+Green points depict the points with a curvature radius smaller than half of the shape diameter, and orange points depict the other points.
+As expected, the sphere, whose curvature radius equates to half of the shape diameter, yields a mixture of green and orange points.
+On the ellipsoid, the two tips correspond to a curvature-based LFS, while the rest are diameter-based.
 Fig.~\ref{lfs-primitve} offers a comprehensive visual depiction.
-We also provide more experiments regarding LFS estimation in the supplementary.